developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/simulscan_guide/index.md

 - Setup the license on the device (**TC55 2.42 and later devices**)

-	- Go to Settings -> About phone -> Legal information -> Symbol licenses (this will only be available on a 2.42+ BSP device)
+	- Go to Settings -> About phone -> Legal information -> Zebra licenses (this will only be available on a 2.42+ BSP device)
 	- Click on the Android menu button -> Install license
 	- Navigate to the XML you copied
 	- Once this is complete, the License Information should be updated to reflect the fact that a license is installed